krenfix15/bank-software-database/README.md

 # bank-software-database
-This is an app that simulates a Bank Software with user interface to add clients, store and update their data in an Oracle Database.
+This is an app that simulates a Bank Software with user interface to add clients, store, search and update their data in an Oracle Database.
 A demo image can be found in the repository.

 # To open the application: